What if someone told you, he could help you to remember everything? Would you be intrigued and excited? Or would you be weary of such an offer?

 I realized the nurses didn’t have any further information for me so I thanked them and tried my best to be cooperative and make their job easier on them.
 It was a really nice time being treated by these lovely people.

-These thoughts passed through my head as I way strolling down central park on a sunny evening, when suddenly my whole life shifted right in front of my eyes yet again.
+These thoughts passed through my head as I was strolling down Central Park on a sunny evening when suddenly my whole life shifted right in front of my eyes yet again.